-Pupils will use a

-toolkit to scaffold

-their learning journey

-and increase their

-learning

-independence

-Metacognitive approach to learning embedded across the curriculum - I do, you do, we do.
-This is modelled by all staff including TAs who have taken part in training related to promoting learning independence.

-- All classrooms were resource-rich environments, where teachers and TAs explicitly modelled using resources so pupils could access them to develop their independence. - Appropriate entry points and differentiation allowed pupils to access their learning independently and staff were developing their ability to focus on high quality individual/group intervention during lessons to move the learning on. - Due to impact of COVID-19, it will be necessary for staff to continue to develop - Where there are pockets of best practice, staff utilise pupil's growing independence as an opportunity to work with small focus groups and individuals resulting in improved outcomes.
-These examples will be shared through our coaching model and underpinned by our teaching and learning policy.
+Pupils will use a toolkit to scaffold their learning journey and increase their learning independence Metacognitive approach to learning embedded across the curriculum - I do, you do, we do.
+This is modelled by all staff including TAs who have taken part in training related to promoting learning independence. • All classrooms were resource-rich environments, where teachers and TAs explicitly modelled using resources so pupils could access them to develop their independence.
+Appropriate entry points and differentiation allowed pupils to access their learning independently and staff were developing their ability to focus on high quality individual/group intervention during lessons to move the learning on. • Due to impact of COVID-19, it will be necessary for staff to continue to develop Where there are pockets of best practice, staff utilise pupil's growing independence as an opportunity to work with small focus groups and individuals resulting in improved outcomes.
+These examples will be shared through our coaching model and underpinned by our teaching and learning policy. ii.
 Pupils with PP receive high quality, purposeful, focused support.
 In line with the schools marking policy the majority of marking will be done in lesson with a focus of moving learning on through effective feedback.

-1:1, 1:2 and small group tuitionTeachers and support sto

-Teachers and support staff to spend time 1:1 with pupils during lessons to discuss their next steps in learning.

-- Evidence from monitoring demonstrates that feedback is in line with our policy.
-Children are developing the narrative of knowing their next steps in their learning in order to improve. - From monitoring, the majority of feedback is happening in sessions, particularly in maths with the development of E, S, P. Most next steps are responded to during the same lesson. - Children still need support articulating what their next step is.
-In older year groups children are working towards independently identifying their own next steps. - Due to the catch up interventions needed as a result of school closures, afternoons will be used to work on next steps from morning's lessons when appropriate to maximise impact.
+1:1, 1:2 and small group tuition Teachers and support staff to spend time 1:1 with pupils during lessons to discuss their next steps in learning. • Evidence from monitoring demonstrates that feedback is in line with our policy.
+Children are developing the narrative of knowing their next steps in their learning in order to improve.
+From monitoring, the majority of feedback is happening in sessions, particularly in maths with the development of E, S, P. Most next steps are responded to during the same lesson. • Children still need support articulating what their next step is.
+In older year groups children are working towards independently identifying their own next steps.
+Due to the catch up interventions needed as a result of school closures, afternoons will be used to work on next steps from morning's lessons when appropriate to maximise impact.

-Pupils who enter

-EYFS at below agerelated

-expectations,

-especially in

-language &

-communication are

-well supported to

-make accelerated

-progress.

-Small group intervention.
+Pupils who enter EYFS at below age- related expectations, especially in Small group intervention.
 ELKAN work.
 PEEP studies.
 Time to talk sessions.
 Basic concept groups.

-- To follow from EYFS lead. - Evidence from Intervention records demonstrates progress made in focussed areas - Children who attended PEEP group on Reading showed progress in RWInc assessments - Evidence in Reading Records demonstrates regular reading with Teacher & TA - Tapestry assessments to February 2020 show progress from baseline.

-- Due to lockdown, it is expected that children will enter EYFS lower than in previous years. - Phonics and C&L will be priority areas - Targeting participants for PEEP group worked well and, if possible due to current restrictions, will be replicated or alternative online provision provided.
+To follow from EYFS lead.
+Evidence from Intervention records demonstrates progress made in focussed areas Children who attended PEEP group on Boading showed progress in PW/pc Due to lockdown, it is expected that children will enter EYFS lower than in previous years.
+Phonics and C&L will be priority areas Targeting participants for PEEP group worked well and if passible due to language & communication are Reading showed progress in RWInc assessments worked well and, if possible due to current restrictions, will be replicated or well supported to make accelerated Evidence in Reading Records alternative online provision provided. progress. demonstrates regular reading with Teacher & TA Tapestry assessments to February 2020 show progress from baseline.